Return to the BUILD

 Stretch the two rubber belts over the pulleys as shown:

-A bunch of little plastic parts and two rubber bands comprise the contents of this issue.
 I am grateful that Eaglemoss marked each pulley with a different letter that matched the parts list.
 This made identifying them a lot easier.

 Issue 25 – Muffler Frame/Heatshield, Exhaust Front Pipe